nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * Sync Email directly into Calendar.
 Jim will be able to schedule his tasks.
 * Integrated search function for finding emails, contacts, date.
 Jim will be able to find a specific task.
 * Portable
-* Retrieve others’ calendars for references
+* Retrieve othersï¿½ calendars for references

 Cons: